dlilab/lab_Logistics/Code_of_conduct.md

     + You should apply for fellowships, small research grants, and travel grants as much as you can.
 Not only will an award help your career and the overall lab funding situation, the experience of writing the proposal will help you think about what you are doing more deeply.
     + You should keep a detailed lab notebook to record all details of your experiments and research.
 Data belongs to the lab, not to any one individual.
 As a result, you will be expected to leave your original notebooks and files when you leave the lab.

+## Funding

+As postdocs and graduate students get funding from different sources, it is impossible to make funding 100% equal for everyone.
+Despite that lab finances are one area that is not totally transparent to all lab members, please trust that Daijiang is trying to make things as equitable as possible.

 ## Graduate students

 It is your responsibility to know the rules and requirements for your graduate program and are responsible to ensure that you are in compliance.
 You should be aware of any and all deadlines.